adityaghai07/Gauge_Reader/README.md

 - Visual feedback with detection and debug images
 - Support for various gauge types
 - Range detection and value extraction

+## YOLOv8 Training
+The YOLOv8 model was trained using the **Ultralytics** library, a cutting-edge framework for object detection and computer vision tasks.
+The dataset used for training was sourced from **Roboflow**, a popular platform for dataset preparation and augmentation.

+---

+## Dataset Description
+This [dataset](https://universe.roboflow.com/aditya07/gauge-detection-cohbz-zerqg) is specifically designed for a gauge detection task in a computer vision project.
+It provides the following characteristics:

+### Key Features
+- **Annotations**:
+  - Needle tip position.
+  - Needle base position.
+  - Minimum and maximum values of the gauge.
+- **Number of Images**:
+  - Approximately 5,000 high-quality images.
+- **Data Augmentation**:
+  - To enhance the robustness of the model, various augmentations were applied to the dataset:
+    - Rotation
+    - Scaling
+    - Brightness and contrast adjustments
+    - Flipping and other transformations.

+---

 ## Installation